Notifications

 Examples of Dereferencing Values from the Object Above:

-These examples demonstrate how you can leverage dereferencing to dynamically include specific values from the JSON object in your notifications.
+These examples demonstrate how you can leverage dereferencing to dynamically include specific values from the JSON object in your notifications for more context on alert.
 Feel free to adjust the examples based on your specific use cases and requirements.

 Internal Functions